Columnar jointing: Places

-Some famous locations in the United States where columnar jointing can be found are the Devils Tower in Wyoming, the Devils Postpile in California and the Columbia River flood basalts in Oregon, Washington and Idaho.
-Other famous places include the Giant's Causeway in Northern Ireland and Fingal's Cave on the island of Staffa, Scotland.
+Some famous locations in the United States where columnar jointing can be found are Devils Tower in Wyoming, Devils Postpile in California and the Columbia River flood basalts in Oregon, Washington and Idaho.
+Other famous places include the Giant's Causeway in Northern Ireland, Fingal's Cave on the island of Staffa, Scotland and the Stuðlagil Canyon, Iceland.

 Devils Tower

-The Devils Tower in Wyoming in the United States is about 40 million years old and 382 m high.
-Geologists agree that the rock forming the Devils Tower solidified from an intrusion but it has not been established whether the magma from this intrusion ever reached the surface.
+Devils Tower in Wyoming in the United States is about 40 million years old and 382 m high.
+Geologists agree that the rock forming Devils Tower solidified from an intrusion, but it has not been established whether the magma from this intrusion ever reached the surface.
 Most columns are 6-sided, but 4, 5, and 7-sided ones can also be found.

 Giant's Causeway

 The Giant's Causeway (Irish: Clochán An Aifir) on the north Antrim coast of Northern Ireland was created by volcanic activity 60 million years ago, and consists of over 40,000 columns.
 According to a legend, the giant Finn McCool created the Giant's Causeway, as a causeway to Scotland.